-Throughout the ten day academic immersion journey students are engaged with teachers in discussion and analysis of each day’s lessons with an emphasis on thinking critically about how the lessons learned are relevant not only to current human rights issues and conditions, but also to their individual lives.
-Throughout the journey, students are guided by the Sojourn teachers to focus on their own inner strength and greater purpose.
+Throughout the academic immersion journey, students engage with teachers in discussion and analysis about each day’s lessons.
+An emphasis on thinking critically about how the lessons learned are relevant to human rights issues and conditions as well as to their individual lives is stressed.
+Throughout the journey, students are guided by the Sojourn teachers to focus on their inner strength and greater purpose.
 Lessons and activities are designed to model discussions, interactions and challenges that students will face after returning from the journey.
-The Ella J. Baker workshop presented on the eighth evening of Sojourn is designed to foster teamwork, collaborative decision making and civic responsibility and explore mechanisms by which students can reach a broader audience with their messaging and ideas.
+The Ella J. Baker workshop presented during the journey is designed to foster teamwork, collaborative decision making, and civic responsibility.

-As a result of Sojourn and the workshop on direct action, most of the students return to their schools and communities with ideas for implementing change in action to raise awareness among peer groups and the community at large.
-Others opt to engage on a more personal level to pursue additional learning and are supported in these endeavors by their teachers and Sojourn staff with additional resource materials, opportunities for attending workshops, assistance with enhancing their writing and public speaking skills, and so forth.
+As a result of the Sojourn experience and, specifically, the workshop on direct action, students return to their schools and communities with ideas for implementing change among peer groups and the community at large.
+Many students also pursue additional learning and are supported by the Sojourn to the Past staff with additional resource materials, opportunities for attending workshops, and assistance with enhancing their writing and public speaking skills.

-The following examples of direct action designed by and student driven reflect also the mentoring of teachers who return from Sojourn’s academic immersion journey transformed into champions for student voice.
+The following examples of student designed direct action projects also reflect the mentoring of teachers who return from the Sojourn journey transformed into champions for student voice.

 This is the result of direct action planning by twelve Youngstown high school students the genesis of which evolved during their participation in Sojourn in 2009.
 The students spent months in activities prior to the press conference petitioning the leadership in Youngstown towards adopting the resolutions.
 Mentored by their teacher who also participates in Sojourn, they first sold thousands of T-shirts bearing non violence slogans to pay for messages on billboards throughout the City about non violence (the population of Youngstown is 82,000).
 They then conducted workshops for students at other schools and in the community about the principles of non violence, drawing upon lessons learned from Sojourn (the population of the school district is 6,400).
 They appeared before the City Council and the school Board and they partnered with the Women Studies Department at the University to bring Minnijean Brown Trickey (Little Rock Nine) to speak in classes on the campus and at an event in the community (there are 13,000 students at Youngstown State University).